CUTcoin (CUT) Reaches Market Capitalization of $32.41 Million

-CUTcoin (CURRENCY:CUT) traded up 2.4% against the US dollar during the 24-hour period ending at 0:00 AM ET on August 29th.
-Over the last week, CUTcoin has traded 2.5% lower against the US dollar.
-CUTcoin has a total market capitalization of $32.41 million and approximately $217.00 worth of CUTcoin was traded on exchanges in the last 24 hours.
-One CUTcoin coin can now be purchased for about $0.22 or 0.00000459 BTC on exchanges.
+CUTcoin (CURRENCY:CUT) traded up 2.4% against the U.S. dollar during the 24 hour period ending at 21:00 PM E.T. on August 30th.
+One CUTcoin coin can currently be bought for $0.22 or 0.00000459 BTC on popular cryptocurrency exchanges.
+CUTcoin has a market capitalization of $32.41 million and approximately $217.00 worth of CUTcoin was traded on exchanges in the last day.
+During the last seven days, CUTcoin has traded 2.5% lower against the U.S. dollar.

 - Cardano (ADA) traded 1.4% lower against the dollar and now trades at $2.85 or 0.00005836 BTC.